 Bernstein’s article just shows a huge lack of knowledge of that story.
 If you want to buy what’s put forward in Nick Broomfield’s “Whitney: Can I Be Me?” then go ahead.
 But that documentary is incomplete, it’s a theory that lacks facts.
 When Davis left Arista and started J Records, he couldn’t take her with him contractually.
 Bernstein doesn’t mention the huge amount of cash Arista paid Whitney as incentive to record with LA Reid.
 Or how Davis, when he could finally work with her again, brought in Alicia Keys to write what he hoped would be a hit single, and struggled to give Whitney a success.

 As for this idea that Whitney sounded “too white”– really?
-“The Greatest Love of All” was written by two of the greatest songwriters of all time, Linda Creed and Thom Bell, both of whom are/were black.
-(Creed, sadly, is gone.)
+“The Greatest Love of All” was written by two of the greatest songwriters of all time, Linda Creed and Thom Bell.
+Bell is black, Creed, sadly, who is gone, was white and Jewish.
+They wrote a lot of classic R&B songs*.)
 Davis put Whitney with Wyclef Jean for “My Love is Your Love,” which was a big return hit for Houston.
 On the album of the same name, Whitney sang with Faith Evans and Kelly Price, Missy Elliott, and Mariah Carey.
 Even her second album was produced by Narada Michael Walden, and had a mix of songs including one co-written by R&B great Chuck Jackson, and a cover of the Isley Brothers’ “For the Love of You.”

 The point is not valid.
 Whitney’s music reflected radio and the kind of R&B that was popular in the 80s.
 So did the songs Aretha Franklin made for Davis in the 80s.
 And in Aretha’s case, she wasn’t going to keep making Jerry Wexler records.
 That era ended.
 Her career was totally revived, as was Dionne Warwick’s, by making contemporary records that allowed classy productions to showcase their unique voices.
 And the public loved them.